“I have about 150 bonsais growing in my back yard.” – Cindie Duke Bonomi

 - If root pruning, cut off longer tap roots and enough outer roots so that the tree fits in the pot with room to grow.
 Cut back any dead areas.
 Any larger roots can be cut over the course of several years, with the idea developing a network of small, hair-like feeder roots.

-- Use a course soil mix of Hadite or pumice and dried pine bark pieces (all materials screened to remove fine particles).
+- The ideal potting medium is Japanese Akadama, a clay product imported from Japan.
+It can be mixed with pumice and lava in different proportions depending on the variety of tree and what needs to be done to the tree.
+If Akadama is unavailable, use a course soil mix of Hadite or pumice and dried pine bark pieces (all materials screened to remove fine particles).
 A mix of 3-4 parts Hadite to 1 part bark is good for conifers, half and half for deciduous, and more than half bark for tropicals.
 For very small pots and fine root development, a smaller particle will allow roots to grow and hold in a bit more moisture.
 Use a chopstick to gently poke in the soil and remove any air pockets.

 - If you are wiring any branches, do so before repotting when the tree is more stable in existing pot.